 Israel should not be afraid.
-The LORD God will revive them.
-He is sovereign.
-His people are marked by joy.
-In the future, Cyrus will liberate them.
+The LORD is sovereign.
+The LORD’s people are marked by joy.
+Cyrus will liberate them.

 whom I have chosen.
 The LORD God is speaking tenderly.